spsforks/QB64-Wiki/BLOAD.md

 > *Explanation:* Referance any type of array that matches the data saved.
 Can work with Integer, Single, Double, Long, fixed length Strings or [TYPE](TYPE) arrays.
 [LBOUND](LBOUND) determines the starting offset of the array or another index could be used.

-*Example 2:* Using a QB default colored image.
+Using a QB default colored image.

 ```vb